-When researching our options to travel from Chiang Mai to northern Laos, there were a few options to choose from.
+When researching our options to travel from Chiang Mai to northern Laos, there were a few options to choose from, including a two day slow boat.
 We could take the 22+ hour bus journey (14 hour bus to Vientiane, Laos, transfer and then hop on another bus for 8 hours to Luang Prabang).
 We could fly or we could do the bus and boat combo.
 Each option came with its pros and cons, but much thought went into what was best for our family.
 Oh and don’t forget, for this portion of our journey, my 72-year-old mom is moving along with us.
 When looking at the bus option, it was by far the least expensive.
 But it was just a bus journey and a long one at that.
 We would likely see some beautiful countryside, but we will be on many buses over the next few months.
 It was easy to rule this option out, as we do like a good experience.

 Next was the flight option.
 A quick hop from Chiang Mai and we would be in Luang Prabang in a couple of hours.
 This was a more expensive option, when we add in our luggage.
 Some of the flights weren’t direct, so we would have had to change planes in Bangkok or another location.

 The third option was to take the 6 hour bus up to the Thai Loas border and then take the two day slow boat along the Mekong.
 Well it isn’t actually 48 hours on a boat, more like 27 hour days and an overnight at a small town along the way.
 This seemed perfect for making a memorable experience.
 No matter if it was boring, too long, painful or scary, it was bound to be one of those times we would remember forever.
 I began looking into options and reading reviews and it was unappealing or a horrifying 2 days on the slow boat.